-A common route contractors take to ensure this is looking for an ‘IR35 friendly’ contract online, essentially to use as a reference point.
+A common route contractors take to ensure this is looking for an ‘IR35 friendly’ contract template online, essentially to use as a reference point.

-When people talk about an ‘IR35 contract’, they generally mean an ‘outside IR35 contract’.
 For a contract to belong outside IR35, the wording must demonstrate that the contractor provides their services in a manner reflective of self-employment.

 However, simply downloading a contract and hoping this will somehow convince your client that you belong outside IR35 isn’t necessarily the best approach.
-The same goes for contractors engaged by small businesses, where they are still tasked with determining their IR35 status

 There are several reasons why, which we explain in this article.